ibm-cloud-docs/vmwaresolutions/vcenter/vc_removingnfs.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Removing NFS storage from vCenter Server instances
 {: #vc_removingnfs}

 You can contract the capacity of your VMware vCenter Server® instance according to your business needs by removing Network File System (NFS) storage.

-* If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
-* You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

 ## Before you remove NFS storage from vCenter Server instances
 {: #vc_removingnfs-prereq}

+* Removing NFS storage from vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Do not remove NFS storage from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 * Before you remove the NFS storage, ensure that you removed all the VMs that reside on the storage.
-* Ensure that the shares you plan to remove are associated with the correct vCenter Server instance.
+* Ensure that the shares that you plan to remove are associated with the correct vCenter Server instance.
 * The cluster must be in **Ready to use** status.
+* You can remove NFS storage shares from an existing NFS or vSAN cluster.

 ## Procedure to remove NFS storage from vCenter Server instances
 {: #vc_removingnfs-procedure}